 Candidates with a combination of qualifications or experiences that cumulatively cover the necessary engineering fundamentals.

 The CDR is a detailed written report demonstrating your engineering competency.
-It includes three Career Episodes (narratives of actual work/projects you have done), a Summary Statement mapping your experience to EA’s competency elements, and a CPD list (https://www.engineersaustralia.org.au).
-Under this pathway, EA will independently evaluate whether your knowledge and skills meet their Stage 1 standards for the category you nominate (https://www.engineersaustralia.org.au).
+It includes three Career Episodes (narratives of actual work/projects you have done) a Summary Statement mapping your experience to EA’s competency elements and a CPD list ( https://www.engineersaustralia.org.au ).
+Under this pathway

 What Documents Do You Need to Submit?